PlummersSoftwareLLC/Primes/PrimeCUDA/solution_1/README.md

 ### Cloning and building CUDASieve

 CUDASieve is added to this solution as a submodule.
-It can be initialized and checked out by running the following command:
+It can be initialized and checked out by running the following command from this solution's directory (`PrimeCUDA/solution_1`):

 ```text
 git submodule update --init CUDASieve